tcKong47/xRead/README.md

 Usage: xRead <reads.fa/fq>/<overlaps.paf> [options]

     <reads.fq/fa>           The input reads in fasta or fastq format, necessary if -N is not enabled by users.
-    <overlaps.paf>          The input overlapping graph in paf format, necessary if -N is enabled to skip the overlapping discovery step.
+    <overlaps.paf>          The input overlapping graph in paf format, necessary if -N is enabled to skip the read overlapping step.
 ```

 ***Program options***